-You can import new versions of your model files and also access previous versions of those files.
-Importing a new version automatically updates the file to use the latest part geometry in the viewing area and in your snapshots.
-If you used the model in a story, you have the option to update all story snapshots to show the latest part geometry.
+You can import incremental versions of your model files and also access previous versions of those files.
+Importing an incremental version updates the file to use the latest part geometry in the viewing area and your snapshots.
+If you used the model in a story, you can update all story snapshots to show the latest part geometry.

 When you import an existing model and you choose to increment the version number, you can expect the following:

 - All snapshots that currently exist in the model update to reflect the latest geometry.

 - If there is updated geometry that replaces or removes parts in previous versions, those parts are replaced or removed in the updated snapshots.

 - If the updated geometry includes a new part, that part is only visible if the parent assembly is 100% visible in the snapshot.